25 Sample Personal Recommendation Letters (Tips & Examples)

 Things to ask the applicant before writing

-The recommender should consider requesting the applicant to provide him/ her with information regarding the skills and qualities required for the position, for example, if a candidate is applying for a job position as an assistant the recommender should mention the candidate’s organizational skills in the personal recommendation letter.
+The recommender should consider requesting the applicant to provide them with information regarding the skills and qualities required for the position, for example, if a candidate is applying for a job position as an assistant the recommender should mention the candidate’s organizational skills in the letter.
 A recommender who takes the time to find out the qualities required for the position will seem more professional from the recipient’s perspective.
-Following are the things to ask the applicant for writing a better personal recommendation letter:

 • Resume, if required